419Labs/starknet-ecosystem.com/docs/translations.md

 # Translations

-Our audience is GLOBAL and that's why all translations are welcome and valuable to push this ecosystem forwards!
+Our audience is GLOBAL and that's why all translations are welcome and valuable to push this ecosystem forward!

 To add a new translation: